MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: METHOD

 \subsection{Long Short-Term Memory Module for Temporal Modeling}

 \textbf{Long Short-Term Memory Bank.} Formally, we define the short-term memory bank (STMB) as $M_S \in \mathbb{R}^{T_s \times C}$, with a maximum capacity of $T_s = 6$.
 Correspondingly, the long-term memory bank (LTMB) is denoted as $M_L \in \mathbb{R}^{T_k \times C}$, constrained by a maximum length of $T_k = 8$.
-We denote the collection of all tokens stored in both the STMB and LTMB as $F_{M}^t$.
+We denote the collection of all embeddings stored in both the STMB and LTMB as $F_{M}^t$.

-\textbf{Memory Consolidation.} We propose a joint consolidation module that orchestrates the interaction between the distinct STMB and LTMB, as illustrated in Fig. \ref{fig:memory consolidation}.
-Upon the arrival of a new observation at time step $t$, the system first evaluates the STMB status.
-When the STMB reaches its capacity, the oldest $N_{sc}=3$ tokens are retrieved and augmented with learnable Temporal Positional Embeddings (TPE).
-We append a learnable summary token to this sequence and process it via a causal transformer encoder.
-Through this interaction, the summary token distills essential spatiotemporal features from the $N_{sc}$ tokens.
-Finally, the updated summary token is transferred to the LTMB, and the original $N_{sc}$ tokens are removed from the STMB to free up capacity.
+\textbf{Memory Consolidation.} We propose a joint consolidation module to coordinate the interaction between the STMB and the LTMB, as illustrated in Fig.~\ref{fig:overview}.
+When a new observation arrives at time step $t$, it is first inserted into the STMB.
+Once the STMB reaches its capacity, the oldest $N_{sc}=3$ embeddings are selected for consolidation: {

+} The selected embeddings are augmented with learnable temporal positional embeddings (TPE) and summarized by a two-layer causal Transformer encoder with a learnable summary embedding: {

+} where $E_{\mathrm{pos}}$ denotes the temporal positional embeddings, $z_{\mathrm{sum}}$ is the learnable summary embedding, and $z_L^t$ is the summary representation transferred to the LTMB.
+The original $N_{sc}$ embeddings are then removed from the STMB to free up capacity.

-When the LTMB reaches its capacity limit, we depart from the conventional FIFO eviction policy\cite{echovla, sam2act, hamlet}.
-Instead, drawing inspiration from MemoryVLA\cite{memoryvla}, we compute the pairwise similarity between adjacent tokens and merge the two most similar entries.
+When the LTMB reaches its capacity limit, we depart from conventional FIFO eviction~\cite{sam2act, hamlet}.
+Instead, inspired by MemoryVLA~\cite{memoryvla}, we compute the similarity between adjacent embeddings in the long-term memory bank and merge the most similar adjacent pair.
+Let the LTMB at time step $t$ be denoted as $M_L^t = [l_1, l_2, \ldots, l_{L}]$.
+The merging process is formulated as: {

-This strategy significantly extends the temporal horizon retained in the LTMB while ensuring the STMB preserves lossless, high-fidelity information, thereby balancing accurate task-state tracking with robust long-horizon retention.